-Mouse Actions Control Key Button Action Alt(CTRL+SHIFT) Left Move a single surface subwindow Middle Resize single surface subwindow (no indica- tion of change until release of mouse button).
+Mouse Actions Control Key Button Action Alt(Ctrl+Shift) Left Move a single surface subwindow , Middle Resize single surface subwindow (no indicate subwindow) tion of change until release of mouse button).
 Right no action

-Note: if map3d does not respond as described in these tables, it could be that your window manager is grabbing the mouse/key combinations for its own purpose or maps the keys a little differently.
+Note: if map3d does not respond as described in these tables, it may be that your window manager is grabbing the mouse/key combinations for its own purpose or maps the keys a little differently.
 This will require some setting changes for the window manager.
-To make such changes under IRIX, examine the .4Dwmrc file; in Linux there is usually a control panel or utility application to manage all window system interactions.
+In Linux there is usually a control panel or utility application to manage all window system interactions.